elastic/package-registry/ASSETS.md

 * Asset Path: `kibana/infrastructure-ui-source/*.json`

 The Infrastructure UI source is used to tell the Logs and Metrics UI which indices to query for data and how to visualise the data.

 The asset is like dashboards / visualizations just a saved object and can be loaded the same way.
 But the Logs UI could also add an API for a tighter integration.
 At the moment there is no selection in the UI to change / switch the source but it can be triggered through URL parameters.

-### Space

-* Asset Path: `kibana/space/*.json`

-The Kibana Space API can be found [here](https://www.elastic.co/guide/en/kibana/master/spaces-api.html).
-Kibana Spaces are not saved objects and have their own API.

 ### Dataset